 There’s no doubt about it – you can make a lot of money by investing in the right stocks.
 Many people are put off this type of investment because it can seem initially complicated and riskier, however nowadays it is easier and less of a gamble than ever before to get involved in the stock market.

-Here are a few tips for beginners looking to try their hand at this type of investment.
+Here are a few tips for beginners, such as making sure you read this Motley Fool review, looking to try their hand at this type of investment.

 Know how much you’re willing to invest